WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-anatomy.md

+---
-# Anatomy of a Block
+title: Anatomy of a Block
+---

 At its simplest, a block in the WordPress block editor is a JavaScript object with a specific set of properties.